April 15, 2014

 The machine metaphor led to the belief that if we can only arrange the parts in the right way, we optimize efficiency.
 The demands of work are different now: how efficient an organization is reflects the number of links people have and the quality of the links they have to the contexts of value, the things that matter.

 How many handshakes separate them from one another and from the things that matter most?
 We are beginning to see the world in terms of relations.

 We have examples of social architectures that redefine some basic beliefs about work and cooperation between people.

 New work is about responsive, free and voluntary participation by people who contribute as little, or as much as they like, and who are motivated by something much more elusive than only money.
-The society has moved away from the era of boxes to the time of networks and linked, social individualism.
+Society has moved away from the era of boxes to the time of networks and linked, social individualism.
 Being connected to people, also from elsewhere, is a cultural necessity and links, not boxes, are the new texture of value creation.